baxeno/idhunter/README.md

 ## Install
+### Debian / Ubuntu
-Normally usb.ids is distributed with a package called usbutils[3].
+Here usb.ids is distributed with a package called usbutils[3].
 This package update interval is quite long so it's possible to download and install new snapshots with an included script called update-usbids.

     sudo update-usbids

+### Fedora / Red Hat
+Here usb.ids is distributed as a separate package called hwdata.noarch, and this package is updated very frequently.
+They what a tighter management of installed files and therefore do not include the update-usbids script.
+Just update the system with DNF or YUM.

 ## Linux USB Debugging